 2017 Honda Ridgeline Buyers Don’t Get Much Choice

-These include the larger infotainment system, the leather seating, fewer buttons on the display, keyless ignition and keyless entry and other things.
-One of the most prominent is the bed audio system with the bed walls being the speakers.
+This includes the larger infotainment system, leather seating, keyless entry and more.
+One of the biggest add-ons is the bed audio system which comes with bed walls that act as the speakers.